ahabra/webitem/README.md

 ```

 ### API
 This library consists of a single function `defineElement(object)`.
-It accepts a single argument object with the following keys:
+It accepts a single argument
+object with the following keys:

 1. `nameWithDash`: Required, String.
 Name of the web component.
-Must contain the dash/hyphen '`-`' character within the name.
+Must contain the dash/hyphen '`-`' character
+   within the name.
 This is required by the browser's API.
 2. `html`: Optional, String or Function.
 The HTML content of the web component.
     1. When `html` is a string, it is the literal html of the compnent.
     2. When `html` is a function, the function will have this signature:
     `(webitem) => string`.
 Look down for an example.
 3. `css`: Optional, String.
 The CSS to apply on the web component.
-This CSS will be name-spaced within the component, and is not visible outside it.
+This CSS will be name-spaced
+   within the component, and is not visible outside it.
 4. `propertyList`: Optional, Array of objects.
 Objects defining properties of the component.
+Each property
-Each property definition consists of `{name, value, [sel], [attr]}`.
+   definition consists of `{name, value, [sel], [attr]}`.
     1. `name`: Name of the property.
     2. `value`: Initial value of the property.
     3. `sel`: Optional, String.
 A CSS selector that binds the property to a DOM element in the component.
     4. `attr`: Optional, String.
 An attribute on the DOM element to bind its value.
     5. `onChange`: Optional.
 Function.
-A function to be called when the property's value change through an API call.
+A function to be called when the property's value change through
+       an API call.
 The function can take three arguments `(webitem, oldValue, newValue)`
 5. `eventHandlerList`: Optional, Array of objects.
 Objects define event handlers of the component.
     Each event handler definition consists of `{sel, eventName, listener}`.
     1. `sel`: A CSS selector of an element in the component.
     2. `eventName`: Name of the event to bind to, e.g. `click`.
     3. `listener`: A function to be called when the event occures.
-The function accepts two arguments, an [event](https://developer.mozilla.org/en-US/docs/Web/API/Event) object, and `webitem` which is the web component.
+The function accepts two arguments,
+       an [event](https://developer.mozilla.org/en-US/docs/Web/API/Event) object, and `webitem` which is the web component.
+6. `actionList`: Optional, Array of objects.
+Objects define actions that can be defined on the component.
+    Each action definition consists of `{name, action}`.
+    1. `name`: Name of the action.
+    2. `action`: a function definition.
+If you declare this function as a _classic_ (not arrow) function, using
+        `this` inside the function will refer to the component.
-6. `display`: Optional, String.
+7. `display`: Optional, String.
 A CSS display attribute.
-A possible value can be  `inline` (default if missing), `inline-block`, or `block`.
-This controls how the component is displayed inside its container.
+A possible value can be
+   `inline` (default if missing), `inline-block`, or `block`.
+This controls how the component is displayed
+   inside its container.

-The `defineElement()` function returns true if the element was created, false if the element already exists, in which case it will not be re-created.
+The `defineElement()` function returns true if the element was created, false if the element
+already exists, in which case it will not be re-created.

 #### Note About Using Common CSS Files
-CSS applied to a web component (_through shadow DOM_) is scoped to the component, it does not interact with CSS outside the component.
+CSS applied to a web component (_through shadow DOM_) is scoped to the component, it does not interact
+with CSS outside the component.

-If you need to use a common CSS file within the component, a possible solution is to use the `<link>` tag in the component's html, for exmaple, add the next line at the top of your component's html:
+If you need to use a common CSS file within the component, a possible solution is to use
+the `<link>` tag in the component's html, for exmaple, add the next line at the top of your component's html:

 ```html
 <link rel="stylesheet" href="css/common.css">
 ```

 ## Examples
 There is a full set of examples in the repo's `src/` directory in both `index.html` and `test/webitem.test.js`.
 Next we will show some as well.

 ### Provide html as a function
 This example shows how to provide the html content of the component as a function.
-The function takes the comonent itself as an argument and returns a string representing the html of the component.
+The function takes
+the comonent itself as an argument and returns a string representing the html of the component.

 This approach allows you to introspect the definition of the element as given on the page.